awsfab/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 By now you’ve received email alerts from the security services you enabled.
 Now what?
 As part of your risk driven detection strategy your organization has decided to prioritize AWS IAM related findings.

-1. Sort through your email alerts and identity an alert related to an AWS IAM principal
+1. Sort through your email alerts and identity this alert:

     !!! info "Amazon GuardDuty Finding: UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom"
+        From <a href="https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_unauthorized.html#unauthorized2" target="_blank">Amazon GuardDuty documentation</a>

+        **Finding description**: An API was invoked from an IP address on a custom threat list.

+        This finding informs you that an API operation (for example, an attempt to launch an EC2 instance, create a new IAM user, modify your AWS privileges, and so on) was invoked from an IP address that is included on a threat list that you uploaded.
+In GuardDuty, a threat list consists of known malicious IP addresses.
+GuardDuty generates findings based on uploaded threat lists.
+This can indicate unauthorized access to your AWS resources with the intent of hiding the attacker’s true identity.

-2. Copy the `<Access Key ID>` from the e-mail alert.
+2. Copy the `<Access Key ID>` from the e-mail alert and keep it for later use.

+    !!! question "What credentials were used?"
+        While the e-mail alert provides some high level information regarding the API operation invoked and the IP address invoking it, further investigations are require to find out which credentials were used.

 **Explore findings related to the access key (Amazon GuardDuty)**